MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Select **Review + create**, then select **Create**.
 Wait for your workspace to be created (it can take a few minutes), and then go to the deployed resource.

-1. In the *Overview* of your deployed resource, select your Azure Machine Learning workspace resource.

 #### Launch studio

 1. In your Azure Machine Learning workspace resource, select **Launch studio** (or open a new browser tab and navigate to [https://ml.azure.com](https://ml.azure.com?azure-portal=true), and sign into Azure Machine Learning studio using your Microsoft account).
 Close any messages that are displayed.